Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Generalized probabilistic theories

 This is manifestly independent of $y$.
-An analogous argumentation can be applied with Alice and Bob interchanged, showing that $P(a,b|x,y)$ is non-signalling. \end{proof} This calculation can also be used to define a \textbf{local reduced states} that generalize the partial trace of quantum mechanics:
+An analogous argumentation can be applied with Alice and Bob interchanged, showing that $P(a,b|x,y)$ satisfies the no-signalling conditions. \end{proof} This calculation can also be used to define a \textbf{local reduced states} that generalize the partial trace of quantum mechanics:

 There are some further intuitive and less trivial consequences of the definition of a composite in GPTs.
 For example, if $\omega_A$ and $\omega_B$ are both pure states then so is $\omega_A\otimes\omega_B$.
-This can be shown by considering the local \emph{conditional states}, see Janotta and Hinrichsen 2014.
-Nnote however that this property fails in general if the principle of Tomographic Locality is not assumed, cf.\ Barnum \emph{et al.}, 2016.
+This can be shown by considering the local \emph{conditional states}, see Janotta and Hinrichsen 2014~\cite{JanottaHinrichsen2014}.
+Note however that this property fails in general if the principle of Tomographic Locality is not assumed, see e.g.~Barnum \emph{et al.}, 2016~\cite{Barnum2016}.

 Another simple consequence of the definition is that the \emph{capacity is supermultiplicative} (recall Definition~\ref{DefPerfDist}): \begin{lemma} For any composite $(AB,\Omega_{AB})$ of two state spaces $(A,\Omega_A)$ and $(B,\Omega_B)$, it holds $N_{AB}\geq N_A\cdot N_B$. \end{lemma} \begin{proof} Let $\omega^A_1,\ldots,\omega^A_{N_A}$ be some maximal set of perfectly distinguishable states in $\omega_A$, and $e_A^{(1)},\ldots,e_A^{(N_A)}$ be the corresponding measurement that distinguishes these states.
 Similarly, let $\omega_1^B,\ldots,\omega_{N_B}^B$ be some maximal set of perfectly distinguishable states in $\Omega_B$, and $e_B^{(1)},\ldots,e_B^{(N_B)}$ be the corresponding measurement.
 Then